 Awards of $1,000 each will be given to an undergraduate and graduate student winner, and a high school winner will receive $250 and a scholarship to the WVU English Department’s annual West Virginia Writers' Workshop for summer 2019 ($600 value).

 Winning pieces will be those that best reflect the life and values of Pearl Buck; the Selection Committee will base its decision on the extent to which the writing reflects one or all of the following topics that were of vital importance to Ms. Buck:

 - Expression of appreciation for difference and different cultures, including but not limited to Appalachia and China;

-Applicants must submit an original writing in any literary genre (e.g., fiction, poetry, creative nonfiction, essay, children's literature, playwriting, blog, etc.) no later than April 15, 2017.
-Word maximum is 10,000.
-All applicants will be notified by May 15 of status.
+Applicants must submit an original writing in any literary genre (e.g., fiction, poetry, creative nonfiction, essay, children's literature, play writing, blog, etc.) no later than March 22, 2019.
+Word maximum is 5,000 with poetry entries being 1-3 poems.
+All applicants will be notified by May 15, 2019 of status.

 Winners and runners-up will be published in online format and housed, for historical purposes, with the Pearl S. Buck collection at WVU.
 Winners and runners-up retain copyrights to their works, while granting a nonexclusive license to WVU to publish.

 The Pearl S. Buck Advisory Committee and the Office of the President are pleased to announce the winners of the 4th annual statewide Pearl S. Buck Writing Competition.